MolEvolEpid/hypermut3/README.md

   - () **CANNOT** be used for grouping (i.e.,  G(GT|AA)), unlike Hypermut 2.0.
   - All of the IUPAC codes are supported (e.g., R means G or A, while D means not C) and a vertical bar ("|") means "OR".
   - Contexts can be multiple characters, but mutations can only be one character.
-  - The upstream and downstream context patterns must always match a fixed number of nucleotides.
+  - The upstream context patterns must always match a fixed number of nucleotides.
     For example, A|(TC) is not allowed as a pattern because it could have length 1 or 2.
 - Reference sequence:
   - The first sequence in the fasta file.